entropic-security/enocoro128v2/README.md

 ### Considerations

-* Encryption alone does *not* protect against data modification: depending on your usecase, this library may need to be combined with a Hash-based Message Authentication Code (HMAC)
+* Encryption alone does *not* guarantee integrity or authenticity: depending on your usecase, this library may need to be combined with a Hash-based Message Authentication Code (HMAC)
 * PRNG functions must be seeded from a platform-specific entropy source

 ### Usage